MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ## Security namespaces and their IDs

 This article describes the valid namespaces, lists the associated permissions, and provides links to more information.
 Many security namespaces correspond to permissions you set through a **Security** or **Permissions** web portal page.
 Other namespaces or select permissions aren't surface through the web portal.
 They grant access by default to members of security groups or Azure DevOps service principals.
-Namespaces have been grouped into the following categories based on how they're managed through the web portal.
+Namespaces are grouped into the following categories based on how they're managed through the web portal.

 - Object-level